 How Do I Get Into Medical Alcohol Detox?

-At Addictions CA, we do not only provide comprehensive alcohol addiction treatment and rehab.
+At 1000 Islands Addiction Rehab & Treatment Centre, we do not only provide comprehensive alcohol addiction treatment and rehab.
 We also have our own medical detox centre.
 Upon admission, you will be taken to the detox centre, where you will be kept as safe and comfortable as possible during the withdrawal process.
 While your body is getting stronger, we will help you prepare for rehab.

 By the time you start the rehab phase of your treatment, the alcohol will be out of your system, Also, your body and mind will be better prepared for your alcohol addiction recovery.
 To get started, call us at 855-601-0555.